 Guard Duty – Protect the Caravan at all costs!

 So the “Caravan” is a Reckless 2/4 that you start off with in play.
 If it dies you lose, and it can be a bit hard to stop that from happening when it refuses to stay back on defense.
-Luckily is our opponent is a mono-primal deck that could be beaten by most draft decks, so you should be fine as long as your deck has some mechanism to protect the Caravan.
+Luckily, our opponent is a mono-primal deck that could be beaten by most draft decks, so you should be fine as long as your deck has some mechanism to protect the Caravan.
 Interesting notes – returning the Caravan to your hand (via Teleport, Dispacer etc.) counts as a loss, but silencing it does not.
 The silence effect stops the Reckless, but not the “lose the game” element.
 Your opponent doesn’t put a ton of effort into trying to kill the Caravan, so any pump effects will effectively protect it.
 Although the Rakano deck I posted will work fine, I think your opponent basically can’t beat the following deck if you want to try something that is heavy on buff cards.

 Copperhall Traitors – When a unit is played its strength becomes its health.